Herbal or Peppermint Tea Breastfeeding Tips

 Some mommies have found that drinking a tea containing peppermint oil reduced pain after a C-section.If you want to try it, try a reputable brand like Celestial Seasonings and see for yourself.

 However, watch your intake of peppermint.
 Traditionally, peppermint essential oils have been used for decreasing milk supply.
 Peppermint tea is a very weak form of peppermint and only large amounts (quarts, not glasses, per day) would be expected to decrease breast milk supply.
-Some women claim to have successfully used the strong peppermint candies (for example, Altoids) for decreasing milk supply (just having a few pieces of gum or some mints per day aren't likely to affect breast milk supply, though).

 Other Herbal Options: